1 Get Rid of All of Your Property

 - After you die

-But signing the revocable living trust agreement by itself is not enough to avoid the probate of your property after you die.
-Instead, once the trust agreement is signed, you will need to take your assets and title them in the name of your trust.
-Only after your revocable living trust has become the record owner of your assets–instead of you–will the assets avoid probate.
+Signing a revocable living trust agreement by itself isn't enough to avoid probate of your property.
+You must then title your assets in the name of your trust.
+Your assets will only avoid probate after your revocable living trust has become the record owner of your assets instead of you.

 The Bottom Line on Avoiding Probate